Battle of Fort Driant: Battle

 On the morning of October 9, Patton convened a meeting with Generals Irwin, Walker, and Warnock, sending General Gay to represent himself.
-General Warnock suggested surrounding the fort and attacking it via tunnels, but Gay declined as the XX Corps lacked the manpower to do so.
+Warnock suggested surrounding the fort and attacking it via tunnels, but Gay declined as the XX Corps lacked the manpower to do so.
 The men of the 5th Infantry Division were thought to be becoming battle fatigued, and other line connecting operations were taking place around Metz with much greater success.
-With Patton's agreement, General Gay gave the order to abandon the attack on Fort Driant.
-At approximately 1650 hours, a massive explosion ripped through the tunnel, killing four and almost fatally gassing another 23 US troops.
+With Patton's agreement, Gay gave the order to abandon the attack on Fort Driant.
+At approximately 16:50, a massive explosion ripped through the tunnel, killing four and almost fatally gassing another 23 US troops.
 It was unknown if the explosion was an accident or intentionally caused by the Germans.
 The stalemate continued for another three days, until the night of October 12.
 The evacuation proceeded with almost no intervention by the Germans.
 Six tanks were abandoned to be destroyed by American artillery.
 Engineer detachments with the rear guard placed over 6,000 combined pounds of explosives on any concrete fortifications they could find.
-The last troops left the fort at 2330 hours, and the last explosions detonated on the inside of the fort around an hour later.
+The last troops left the fort at 23:30, and the last explosions detonated on the inside of the fort around an hour later.

 The Germans lost roughly a quarter of the fort before the Americans withdrew having lost 734 troops.